devpallab/react-image-library-without-nodejs/README.md

 i) Clone the repo.
-ii) Please go to the project folder and type 'npm install' in terminal to install all the dependencies. iii) Next run, 'npm run start-server' to start the backend server. iii) This will start backend in port 5000 iv)Next,Start Client side in a separate terminal, for that please go to the project folder and type npm start. v)Open http://localhost:3000 to view it in the browser.
+ii) Please go to the project folder and type 'npm install' in terminal to install all the dependencies. iii) Next run, 'npm start'. i)Open http://localhost:3000 to view it in the browser.
 This should redirect the page to http://localhost:3000/gallery
 v) If required, Set IMGUR client ID : https://api.imgur.com/oauth2/addclient We have alreay Set imgur client ID here: /backend/constants/constants